teambrookvale/teambrookvale.github.io/collections/_articles/dataintegration.md

 Modern data integration efforts are supported by a range of tools and platforms designed to simplify the process:

-- **ETL Tools**: Platforms like Talend and Apache NiFi extract, transform, and load data to create unified datasets.
+- ETL Tools: Platforms like Talend and Apache NiFi extract, transform, and load data to create unified datasets.
-- **iPaaS Solutions**: Integration Platform as a Service (iPaaS) offerings like MuleSoft and Dell Boomi enable seamless integration of on-premise and cloud-based systems.
+- iPaaS Solutions: Integration Platform as a Service (iPaaS) offerings like MuleSoft and Dell Boomi enable seamless integration of on-premise and cloud-based systems.
-- **APIs**: APIs play a crucial role in connecting disparate systems, facilitating real-time data exchange.
+- APIs: APIs play a crucial role in connecting disparate systems, facilitating real-time data exchange.
-- **Data Warehouses**: Centralized repositories like Snowflake or Google BigQuery enable organizations to store and analyze integrated data effectively.
+- Data Warehouses: Centralized repositories like Snowflake or Google BigQuery enable organizations to store and analyze integrated data effectively.

 ---